SteveSandersonMS/GreenhouseMonitor/README.md

    * You should see the console output `Accepted connection from client, socket fd=5` and then, shortly after, `Now listening on...`
    * At this point, if you do something to cause the breakpoint to be hit, you should see it in VS Code

+## Caveats

+The [`Wasi.Sdk`](https://github.com/SteveSandersonMS/dotnet-wasi-sdk) is a very early experimental preview, and many things aren't yet implemented.
+In particular, .NET's garbage collection is not enabled at all, so over time the memory usage will grow indefinitely until the application terminates.
+This happens after handling several hundred HTTP requests.
+This is obviously something we intend to fix soon.

+Another issue you may encounter is that wasmtime's `sock_accept` support has some bugs.
+For example if a client disconnects ungracefully while a TCP connection is open, then the `wasmtime` process will terminate (this is particularly the case on Windows).

 ## About the included package binaries

 Normally people don't bundle the `.nupkg` package binaries with their application sources, so you may be wondering why there are ~15 MB of binaries in the `packages/` directory in this repo.
 It's simply because the version of `Wasi.Sdk` that supports debugging isn't yet published to the public NuGet feed.
 Once the latest package builds are published, it would not be necessary to have the `packages/` directory in this repo at all.